On this page

 2025 Intake: eligible professions, specialties/settings and communities

-Health NZ is pleased to announce the eligible professions, specialties/settings, and communities for the 2025 intake of the Scheme with a primary/community healthcare and public allied health focus.
+Health NZ was pleased to announce the eligible professions, specialties/settings, and communities for the 2025 intake of the Scheme with a primary/community healthcare and public allied health focus.

 The full list of eligible professions, specialties and communities can be found 2025 below.